-If the institution finds no misconduct, after consulting with the Respondent, the Research Integrity Officer will undertake reasonable efforts to restore the Respondent's reputation.
-Depending on the particular circumstances, the Research Integrity Officer should consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in forums in which the allegation of research misconduct was previously publicized, or expunging all reference to the research misconduct from the respondent's personnel file.
+If the institution finds no misconduct, after consulting with the Respondent as needed, the Research Integrity Officer will undertake reasonable efforts to restore the Respondent's reputation.
+Depending on the particular circumstances, the Research Integrity Officer may consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in forums in which the allegation of research misconduct was previously publicized, or expunging all reference to the research misconduct from the respondent's personnel file.
 Any institutional actions to restore the respondent's reputation must first be approved by the Research Integrity Officer.

 C. Protection of the Complainant and Others

 Regardless of whether the institution determines that research misconduct occurred, the Research Integrity Officer will make reasonable efforts to protect Complainants who made allegations of research misconduct in good faith and any individuals who cooperate in good faith with inquiries and investigations of such allegations.
-Upon completion of an investigation, the Research Integrity Officer will determine, after consulting with the Complainant, what steps, if any, are needed to restore the position or reputation of the Complainant.
+Upon completion of an investigation, the Research Integrity Officer will determine, after consulting with the Complainant as needed, what steps, if any, are needed to restore the position or reputation of the Complainant.
 The Research Integrity Officer is responsible for implementing any such steps.
-The Research Integrity Officer will also take appropriate steps during the inquiry and investigation to prevent any retaliation against the Complainant.
+The Research Integrity Officer will also make reasonable efforts during the inquiry and investigation to prevent any retaliation against the Complainant.

 D. Allegations Not Made in Good Faith

 If relevant, the Research Integrity Officer will determine whether the Complainant's allegations of research misconduct were made in good faith.
 If a determination is made that an allegation was not made in good faith, the Research Integrity Officer will determine whether any administrative action should be taken against the Complainant.